 What are Points-Based Wellness Programs?

 Points-based wellness programs are wellness programs that use points to track progress and apply incentives and rewards.
 For example, your company has recently started a wellness challenge.
 Everyone participating in the challenge must attend 10 fitness classes for one month.
 At the end of each class, they can receive a point to prove they were keeping up with the challenge.
 At the end of the month, each employee will tally up the number of points they earned and receive rewards.
 For example, one employee went to the class 7 times.
-They receive 7 points and can redeem them for an incentive like a voucher or gift card.
+They receive 7 points and can redeem them for a non-monetary incentive like a voucher or gift card.
 These points can be used to fit any type of program or challenge your company may be doing.
 Points can be received for eating vegetables, cooking at home, doing stretches, or meditating for a certain number of minutes each day.
-A points-based system like this can help improve employee healthin a fun and unique way that turns the challenges into a game-like system.
+A points-based system like this can help improve employee health in a fun and unique way that turns the challenges into a game-like system.

 Benefits of Using Points to Track Wellness Progress